Ishankgiri/Optimization-Problem/README.md

 * **Inside Each Run:**
     * **Initialize:** A `ParametricModel` is created (with new random initial values for $\theta$, M, X) and a new `Adam` optimizer is set up.
+      > { Went with adam, since it works better to find valleys compared to just plain gradient descent and varations of stochastic gradient descent even with high momemntum.}
+      > { side note: I did end up using a cyclical learning rate, in case adam tunnel-visions into a valley, so it has higher chances of exploring better. }
     * **Training Loop:** A second, inner `for` loop starts, running for `config.N_EPOCHS` [100\*8000 epochs] steps.
     * **Forward Pass:** `model(t_vec)` is called.
 This uses the current $\theta$, M, X into the equations to generate a 100-point predicted curve (`x_pred`, `y_pred`).
     * **Loss Calc:** `l1_loss(x_pred, y_pred, x_data, y_data)` is called.
 This calculates the total distance from our 1500 true points to the 100-point predicted curve.